pasky/cocopf/README.md

 hyperheuristics maintaining portfolios of optimization algorithms within the excellent [COCO benchmarking framework for BBOB workshops](http://coco.gforge.inria.fr/doku.php).

+Algorithm portfolios represent an approach where multiple heuristic optimization algorithms, each most suitable for a different class of problems, are combined together in a single general solver that can choose the best algorithm to run for each problem instance on the input.

 Using **COCOpf**, you can immediately start experimenting with ways to combine multiple heuristic black-box optimization algorithms to achieve the best combined performance on the COCO/BBOB benchmark function set.